theagentwo-wq/New-KPI-Dashboard/README.md

       appId: "1:12345..."
     };
     ```
-3. Copy the entire object, from the opening `{` to the closing `}`.
+2. Copy the entire object, from the opening `{` to the closing `}`.
-4. Paste it into a text editor and **remove all newlines and extra spaces** so it becomes a single line.
+3. Paste it into a text editor and **remove all newlines and extra spaces** so it becomes a single line.
-5. Wrap this single line in single quotes (`'`) in your `.env.local` or Netlify environment variable settings.
+4. Wrap this single line in single quotes (`'`) and use this as the value in your `.env.local` or Netlify environment variable settings.

 #### ✅ Correct Final Format:
 `'{"apiKey":"AIzaSy...","authDomain":"your-project.firebaseapp.com","projectId":"your-project","storageBucket":"your-project.appspot.com","messagingSenderId":"1234567890","appId":"1:12345..."}'`

-#### ❌ Incorrect Formats to Avoid:
+#### ❌ Common Mistakes to Avoid:
--   Multi-line strings.
+-   Using multi-line strings.
 -   Using double quotes around the whole string (this can interfere with the quotes inside the JSON).
 -   Missing quotes around keys or values inside the JSON.
 -   Having a trailing comma after the last property.